developerpeachy/RealPlanets/README.md

-# Real Planets for Nod.
+# Real Planets

+- Imagine real estate but for planets.
-npm run dev to start the server
+- npm run dev to start the server.